westonnelson/Alpha/README.md

 ## For Server Owners

-**Alpha doesn’t post charts in the chat.
+**Alpha doesn't post charts in the chat.
 What to do?**

-Check the permissions given to Alpha and make sure it’s allowed to read messages, send messages and send attachments.
+Check the permissions given to Alpha and make sure it's allowed to read messages, send messages, and send attachments.

 **Alpha causes server spam.**

 Your only option would be to enable auto-delete mode.
 To do that, type `a autodelete enable` in your server (administrator privileges are required).
 If you want to disable it, type `a autodelete disable`.

-**I don’t want Google Assistant functionality.
+**I don't want Google Assistant functionality.
 Can I disable it?**

 Yes, type `a assistant disable` in your server (administrator privileges are required).
 If you want to enable it again, type `a assistant enable`.